 Pacific Coast Fertilizer has submitted an application for an excavating and grading permit with an accompanying SEPA checklist.
 The SEPA checklist provides more information on the proposed project and its environmental impacts.

 The City issued a SEPA threshold determination and scoping notice

 on October16.
-Agencies, affected tribes, and members of the public are invited to comment on the scope of the EIS during the 30-day scoping period which took place from October 16 to November 15, 2017.
+Agencies, affected tribes, and members of the public were invited to comment on the scope of the EIS during the 30-day scoping period which took place from October 16 to November 15, 2017.

-Information regarding the project can be reviewed at the City of Longview Community Development Department located at 1525 Broadway Street in Longview, WA, at the Longview Public Library located at 1600 Louisiana Street, Longview, WA or at Cowlitz County Building and Planning at 207 4th Avenue North, Kelso, WA 98626.
+Documents Available: Information regarding the project can be reviewed at the City of Longview Community Development Department located at 1525 Broadway Street in Longview, WA, at the Longview Public Library located at 1600 Louisiana Street, Longview, WA or at Cowlitz County Building and Planning at 207 4th Avenue North, Kelso, WA 98626.

 The City of Longview is the lead agency under the State Environmental Policy Act (SEPA)

 SEPA stands for the State Environmental Policy Act.
 The SEPA review process provides a way to identify possible environmental impacts that may result from construction and operation of a proposed project.
 Information gathered during the review process helps agency decision-makers and the public understand how a proposal will affect the environment.
 The information can be used to change a proposal, to reduce likely impacts, or to condition or deny a proposal when adverse environmental impacts are identified.
 Public and agency input is an important part of the SEPA process.